 Learn more about our selection toolbox in this short guide.

 - Click the point selection tool to select or deselect one geography at a time by clicking on it.
 In our case, we’ll click Indiana, Kentucky, Ohio, and South Carolina.

 Removing a mask

-To remove a mask, click the X symbol on the mask button in the upper left corner of the application.
+To remove a mask, click the X symbol on the mask button in the upper right corner of the application.